vqiu25/obsidian-notes/3 - OS/5 - High Performance Computing.md

 > [!Note]- Types of Synchronisation
 > <!-- Multiline -->
 > * **~={red}Blocking=~**: Blocking methods are those which only allow one thread to access a section of code at a time.
 Threads that want to access that section are forcefully blocked until they are granted access to it.
+Thread goes to sleep and is context switched out potentially.
 > 	* Mutex
 > 	* Semaphores
 > 	* Monitors
 > 	* Barriers
 > * **~={green}Non Blocking=~**: Non-blocking methods avoid forcing threads to wait; instead, threads keep making progress without being suspended, even when accessing shared resources.
-More efficient.
+More efficient as it never sleeps or yields.
 > 	* Wait-Free
 > 	* Lock-Free
 > 	* Obstruction-Free